Scalr/agent-helm/charts/agent-local/README.md

 - **`emptyDir`**: Ephemeral storage is enabled by default.
 Data is lost on pod restarts, requiring providers and binaries to be re-downloaded each time.
 - **`persistentVolumeClaim` (PVC)**: Persistent storage suitable for retaining cache across restarts or sharing it between different Scalr Agent replicas.
 Supports both dynamic PVC creation and use of existing PVCs.

-The volume is mounted at `dataDir`, which must be readable, writable, and executable for OpenTofu/Terraform plugin execution.
+The volume is mounted at `dataHome`, which must be readable, writable, and executable for OpenTofu/Terraform plugin execution.

 ### Configuration Examples